aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_row-procedures-and-functions/gmp_row_setrighthandside.rst

 .. note::

+    -  Use :aimms:func:`GMP::Row::SetRightHandSideMulti` or
-    -  Use ``GMP::Row::SetRightHandSideMulti`` if the right-hand-side of many rows corresponding to some constraint have to be set, because that will be more efficient.
+       :aimms:func:`GMP::Row::SetRightHandSideRaw` if the right-hand-side
+       values of many rows have to be set, because that will be more efficient.

     -  If the row has a unit then *value* should have the same unit.
-If *value* has no unit then you should multiply it by the row scale, as returned by the function ``GMP::Row::GetScale``.
+If *value* has no unit then you should multiply it by the row scale, as returned by the function :aimms:func:`GMP::Row::GetScale`.

 Example
 -------